omega8cc/boa/docs/BACKDROP.md

 and a rename onto a new domain (the new domain serves the content, the old domain is removed); both guards — a cross-lineage pair and a no-op self-migrate — refuse in validation before anything is touched.

+**Cutover** is drilled end-to-end (2026-07) on a freshly minted D6 → D7 → Backdrop pair: the Backdrop copy took over its D7 intermediate's domain in one task (the intermediate backed up and retired, the copy renamed, serving the content at the original domain, Encryption off with the re-enable reminder in the task log), the follow-up verify came back green, and the claim-mode re-run leg renamed the same site onto a free domain with no delete step.
+Refusals drilled: taking over the site's own domain, taking over the hosting front-end, and running cutover on a Drupal-lineage site (backend validation).

 Not yet drilled, stated honestly: